malec-palec/catapoolt/README.md

-# Step Over
+# PAWS (working title)

-A game about a black cat who dispels people’s superstitions for its own comfort.
+A game about a black cat who believes in superstitions himself.

 ## Setup